mlpack/mlpack/doc/user/bindings/cli.md

         [--output_model_file <string>] [--output_predictions_file <string>]
 ```

 An implementation of Least Angle Regression (Stagewise/laSso), also known as LARS.
 This can train a LARS/LASSO/Elastic Net model and use that model or a pre-trained model to output regression predictions for a test set.
-[Detailed documentation](#lars_detailed-documentation)
+[Detailed documentation](#lars_detailed-documentation).